-In divorce or child custody cases one of the most contentious in debated issues is child support.
+In divorce or child custody cases, one of the most contentious debated issues is child support.
 The irony of this is that Contained in the Texas family code is a chart that discusses is the guideline levels of child support which are not necessarily recommended by the state but are a good starting point for most people.
-Were your case to go all the way to a trial it is very likely that the judge in your case would assess child support based on these guidelines or at least based on something very close to them.
+Were your case to go all the way to a trial, it is very likely that the judge in your case would assess child support based on these guidelines or at least based on something very close to them.

-Before we start talking about how a parent could and child support payments or get out of paying child support I think it's a good idea for us to 1st discuss what child support is and how it is calculated.
+Before we start talking about how a parent could and child support payments or get out of paying child support, I think it's a good idea for us to 1st discuss what child support is and how it is calculated.
 The reason why I want to do this is pretty simple: I don't want to assume that you know the basics of child support before we jump into a more complex issue.
-For that reason, let's spend some time discussing what child support is and how it's paid.
+For that reason, let's spend some time discussing child support and how it's paid.

 What is child support in Texas?

-In your divorce or child custody case, one parent will likely be named as your child's primary Conservatory in the other will be named as the possessory Conservatory the primary Conservatory your child has the right to determine your child's primary residence.
-This means that your child will be living full time with that parent.
+In your divorce or child custody case, one parent will likely be named as your child's primary Conservatory, in the other will be named as the possessory Conservatory, the primary Conservatory; your child has the right to determine your child's primary residence.
+This means that your child will be living full-time with that parent.
 The possessory conservator will have Visitation rights to your child on weekends, Holidays on other days that are predetermined in your family court orders.

-Finally, I would like to make note that child support is determined by taking a percentage and applying that percentage against your net monthly income.
-The more children you have before the court the higher that percentage will be.
+Finally, I would like to note that child support is determined by taking a percentage and applying that percentage against your net monthly income.
+The more children you have before the court, the higher that percentage will be.
 Your net monthly income is determined by removing taxes, benefits, and other things from your paycheck and arriving at the number of dollars each month that you come home with.
 Multiplying the percentage against your net monthly income gives you your monthly child support obligation.

 How is child support going to be paid in your case?

 The Texas office of the attorney general administers child support payments on behalf of parents who have gone through family law cases.
 As a part of your divorce or child custody case, a wage withholding order will be submitted to the judge for their signature once a manner of child support has been ordered or agreed upon.
-Every month, your employer will withhold a certain percentage of your paycheck to have child support paid.
+Every month, your employer will withhold a certain percentage of your paycheck from having child support paid.

-That child support payment will be sent to the office indeed attorney general and then on to your child's primary conservator.
+That child support payment will be sent to the office indeed attorney general and then to your child's primary conservator.
 The attorney general will keep a record of payments requested and received so that both you and your Co-parent can refer back to it if there are discrepancies or problems with payments in the future.
 This allows you to focus on other things and not have to constantly keep track of the payments that have been made in which payments are still to come.

 It is up to you to ensure that child support payments are made on time and in full.
-For instance, if you change jobs then your new employer does not necessarily know that you have to pay child support each month unless you inform them.
-Therefore, you may need to contact the court from your divorce or child custody case and let them know if your wage withholding order needs to be resubmitted to a new employer and how to go about that process.
+For instance, if you change jobs, your new employer does not necessarily know that you have to pay child support each month unless you inform them.
+Therefore, you may need to contact the court from your divorce or child custody case and tell them if your wage withholding order needs to be resubmitted to a new employer and how to go about that process.
 Either way, nobody but yourself is responsible for making sure child support payments are made on time and in full.

 A question that I will receive with some regularity associated with child support is: why can't a possessory Conservatory make payments directly to the primary Conservatory?
 You may have this question, as well.
 As someone who likes to remove red tape and bureaucracy as much as possible, this is a question that appeals to me as well were I to be in a position where I would have to pay child support.
-Whi should we involve the government or anyone else in the payment for child support that could easily go between myself and my child's mother?
+Should we involve the government or anyone else in the payment for child support that could easily go between myself and my child's mother?

-There are some pretty straightforward reasons why I believe going the extra mile and making your payments through the office of the attorney general is wise.
+There are some pretty straightforward reasons why I believe going the extra mile and making your payments through the attorney general's office is wise.
 First of all, it protects you as the parent who will be paying child support.
-Keep in mind that if you make informal payments of child support directly to your ex-spouse or Co-parent that these payments do not technically count towards your child support obligation.
-They do not register with the office of the attorney general and you are completely relying upon your child's other parent to honor their word and to accept these payments from you directly rather than through the office of the attorney general.
+Keep in mind that if you make informal child support payments directly to your ex-spouse or Co-parent, these payments do not technically count towards your child support obligation.
+They do not register with the office of the attorney general, and you are completely relying upon your child's other parent to honor their word and to accept these payments from you directly rather than through the office of the attorney general.

 How child support payments can come to an end